Time management activities are very useful tools to engage and motivate participants during a time management training session.

-- Give participants 5 minutes to do write down the 5 accomplishments and the wasteful thing.
+- Give participants 5 minutes to write down the 5 accomplishments and the wasteful thing.

-- Ask participants to discuss and compare their lists with the person sat next to them (or they can discuss in groups of three if there is an odd number of participants).
+- Ask participants to discuss and compare their lists with the person sitting next to them (or they can discuss in groups of three if there is an odd number of participants).

-Focusing on one wasteful task though, will open the discussion towards understanding what a wasteful activity is and how to avoid time-wasters.
+Focusing on one wasteful task though will open the discussion toward understanding what a wasteful activity is and how to avoid time-wasters.

 Additional Time Management Training Advice